drchriscole/testing/Readme.md

 [![DOI](https://zenodo.org/badge/228665895.svg)](https://zenodo.org/badge/latestdoi/228665895)

-A scientometric approach using gunshot residue (GSR) literature as an example
+A scientometric approach using blah blah blah
 =============================================================================

 This repository contains the R scripts used to process literature